Nazrath10R/GEODiver/README.md

     -g, --gd_public_dir      The public directory that is served to the web application.
-    -n, --num_threads        Number of threads to use to run a BLAST search -H, --host               Host to run GeoDiver on -p, --port               Port to run GeoDiver on -s, --set                Set configuration value in default or given config file -D, --devel              Start GeoDiver in development mode -v, --version            Print version number of GeoDiver that will be loaded
+    -n, --num_threads        Number of threads to use to run a BLAST search -H, --host               Host to run GeoDiver on -p, --port               Port to run GeoDiver on (remember to update the port in Google Developer API as well) -s, --set                Set configuration value in default or given config file -D, --devel              Start GeoDiver in development mode -v, --version            Print version number of GeoDiver that will be loaded